chef-training/eas-workshop-content/README.md

-# Habitat Windows Workshop Content
+# Chef Software - Enterprise Automation Stack Workshop
-This repo holds the content for a one day Habitat Workshop for Windows.
+This repo holds the content for Enterprise Automation Stack Repo.
 This workshop focuses on the effortless patterns:

 - Effortless Audit
 - Effortless Config